 - In a large stock pot, boil chicken breasts in about 6 cups of water for 15 to 20 minutes (until cooked through).
 Season with salt and pepper.

-- Simmer covered for about 15 minutes.
+- Cover and simmer for about 15-20 minutes.